eface2face/doctortc/README.md

     * `TEST_TIMEOUT`: Connection to the TURN server succeeded but the test could not complete in time.
     * `INTERNAL_ERROR`: Unknown or unexpected error (may be caused due to the browser's WebRTC stack, issues in the TURN server...).
 * @param `options`: An Object with optional extra parameters.
 Available parameters in this Object are:
-    * `connectTimeout`: An integer representing the maximum duration while connecting to the TURN server (in milliseconds).
-Default value is 4000.
+    * `connectTimeout`: An integer representing the maximum duration while connecting to the TURN server (in seconds).
+Default value is 4.
-    * `testTimeout`: An integer representing the maximum duration while sending packets over the DataChannel (in milliseconds).
-Default value is 8000.
+    * `testTimeout`: An integer representing the maximum duration while sending packets over the DataChannel (in seconds).
+Default value is 8.
     * `numPackets`: An integer representing the ammount of packets to be sent on the test.
-Default value is 50.
+Default value is 200.
     * `turnServer2`: Separate TURN server information for the receiver DataChannel.
 This allows, for example, testing UDP in upstream and TCP in downstream.
 Default value is null (so main `turnServer` is also used).

 #### Usage example